How Narendra Modi’s language shapes India’s global voice

 For a prime minister whose politics thrives on performance and nationalism, speaking in Hindi on the world stage is both identity and instrument.
 It also reflects a pragmatic reality — English is not a language in which Narendra Modi is most at ease.
 That should not be surprising in a country like India and, in fact, reflects the strength and inclusiveness of its democracy.
 But when it comes to international affairs, it might carry a cost.

-Narendra Modi’s public friendship with Donald Trump — the headline moments of Houston’s “Howdy Modi” and Ahmedabad’s “Namaste Trump” — were unmistakably theatrical and politically useful for both sides.
-They built a spectacle of affinity.
-But the question is, can such events replace the quieter and candid one-on-one diplomacy that takes place when nobody is within listening distance?
-The most probable answer is: the optics of friendship can be manufactured; spontaneous, private conversation between two leaders without any intermediary is far harder to replicate.
+Narendra Modi’s public camaraderie with Donald Trump — from Houston’s “Howdy Modi” to Ahmedabad’s “Namaste Trump” — served clear political purposes for both men.
+These events created a spectacle of affinity.
+But can such orchestrated moments substitute the quieter, candid one-on-one diplomacy that happens when no one else is listening?
+Probably not.
+Optics can be manufactured; genuine, unscripted conversation between two leaders, without any intermediaries, is far harder to replicate.

 In any communication, interpreters introduce friction.
 Nuances are filtered, jokes misfire, the rhythm of give-and-take slows.
 Diplomacy often advances in the interstices — the hallway chats, the phone calls, the whispered clarifications during discussions that never become public.
 Leaders who can pick up the phone and speak without an intermediary enjoy a kind of conversational currency.
-When conversation is mediated, the currency is downgraded.
-When we speak to someone only for transactional reasons — or can only do that — achieving those very aims often becomes harder.
+When conversation is mediated, that currency is downgraded.
+When we can speak to someone only for transactional reasons achieving those very aims often becomes harder.

 Paradoxically, the interpretative buffer can also be deliberately useful.
 In a press conference where a sensitive question lands, replying in Hindi and letting an interpreter render the answer creates a protective layer of insulation.
 Follow-ups are less likely, and small slips or nuances can be managed.
 That tactical opacity has value.
 But when persuasion is the goal — moving a foreign audience, convincing a skeptical counterpart — intermediation dilutes impact.
 A carefully crafted, emotionally charged sentence from a leader like Narendra Modi invariably becomes flat prose when filtered through even the best interpreter.

 There is also a psychological dimension to this.
-In India, English is more than a language — it is a social credential.
-Fluency often grants access to power, privilege, and proximity to influence.
-Even those who resent this hierarchy tend to internalize it, equating intellect with accent and articulation.
-Narendra Modi’s rise inverted that order.
-He built his authority not on elite polish but on vernacular power — and that inversion has given him immense political capital at home.
+In India, English is more than a language — it is a social credential that often confers power, privilege, and influence.
+Narendra Modi, however, has built his authority on vernacular politics, drawing immense capital from speaking to the masses in their own tongues.

-Abroad, however, it creates a dissonance.
-Walking into rooms full of Western leaders, aides, and cameras — where English is the natural medium of camaraderie and exchange — evokes the very elite world Modi’s politics defines itself against.
-Speaking proudly in Hindi in those settings becomes an act of assertion, but also one of distance.
+Abroad, this strength turns into a subtle dissonance.
+Entering rooms filled with Western leaders, diplomats, and other power brokers — where English is the natural language of rapport and informal exchange — places Modi within the very elite world he has long positioned himself against.
+Speaking firmly in Hindi in such settings may be an assertion of identity, but it is also a marker of distance.

-This likely produces two related behaviours.
-One is control: keeping meetings scripted and choreographed to avoid any risk of conversational weakness.
-The other is compensation: replacing casual rapport with spectacle — the long hugs, the dramatic handshakes, the public declarations of friendship.
+This tension can produce two related behaviours.
+One is control: keeping interactions tightly scripted and choreographed to minimise the risk of conversational vulnerability.
+The other is compensation: substituting casual rapport with spectacle — the long hugs, dramatic handshakes, and public declarations of friendship.

-Some leaders connect even without perfect English because they convey tone and intent clearly.
-Volodymyr Zelenskyy is a striking example.
-His English is imperfect, but his body language, directness, emotional clarity, and willingness to err make him accessible and human.
-The lesson is that fluency is less important than the ability to be understood and to make others feel they are speaking to a peer.
+Some leaders connect even without perfect English because they communicate tone and intent with clarity.
+Ukraine’s President Volodymyr Zelenskyy is a striking example.
+His English may be imperfect, but his body language, directness, emotional openness, and ease with imperfection make him as effective as even the most powerful native speaker.
+The larger point is that perfection and fluency matter less than being understood — and than making others feel they are engaging with an equal.

 Atal Bihari Vajpayee offers a more instructive Indian contrast.
 Like Modi, he was a Hindi orator of rare grace, but he never treated English as an adversary.
-When he addressed Western audiences or met American presidents, his English — careful, measured, and occasionally poetic — conveyed confidence and ease.
-He could move between two linguistic worlds without losing authenticity.
-So could Sushma Swaraj, whose English was as mellifluous as her Hindi.
-Swaraj served as the Minister of External Affairs in Modi’s first government, yet she was never truly deployed to her full potential on the world stage.
+When addressing Western audiences or meeting American presidents, his English — careful, measured, and occasionally poetic — conveyed both confidence and ease.
+He moved comfortably between two linguistic worlds without losing authenticity.

 Contrast this with Shashi Tharoor, who, during the aftermath of Operation Sindoor, when India seemed to be losing the information battle to Pakistan, almost single-handedly articulated India’s position with remarkable clarity and eloquence, winning over global audiences through the sheer force of his language and intellect.